 When King Solomon asked that they bring a sword, the people must have wondered what was wrong with their king.
 The sword was not to divide the baby, it was to expose the folly of a false claim.

-In the same way, when the sword of tough questions come, it is not to injure you or your intentions.
-The aim of accountability is to expose hidden issues that you may have glossed over.
+In the same way, when the sword of tough questions comes, it is not to injure you or your intentions.
+Accountability aims to expose hidden issues that you may have glossed over.
 Submit your decision to the sword.
 It will expose the folly and promote wisdom.